Lapin/propervideos/README.md

 **[Plyr.io](http://plyr.io)** - Ultra complex tasks done ultra easy **[FontAwesome](https://fontawesome.com)** - A free project's must have icon library

-## Thanks
+## Thanks to

-**Bugra Sitemkar** - For enduring my basic questions like 'what is return wah, what is json wah'
+**Bugra Sitemkar** - For keeping up with my basic questions like 'what is return wah, what is json wah'